 At the same time, it’s better not to slow down all the animations within the app to the common speed.
 Let’s say that pressing a button has to be not as smooth as paging the list.

-We developed a mobile app for a large construction company.
-The app included two custom animated effects: splash in the company logo when accessing the app and loader during transitions between sections.
+We developed a mobile app for tracking the growth of children.
+The app includes two custom visual effects: removing information from one screen and switching to another.
 Both elements have approximately the same animation speed:

 Monitor the time.
 Timing helps to ensure uniformity in animated effects.
 Set up a frame rate of every motion with approximately equal intervals.
 This allows you to smooth animated effects.
-User’s eyes adjust to the identical rhythm of in-app motions.
-As a result, app users can perceive animated effects intuitively.
+User’s eyes adjust to the identical rhythm of in-app motion design.
+As a result, animated effects become more intuitive.
 Moreover, this works in favor of the second rule about clear animation.